Gaining market share by altering retailer behaviour through technology is no

-- Make a great first impression!
-So ensure a great ordering experience to retailers ordering on the platform
+2. Make a great first impression!
+To ensure a great ordering experience for retailers ordering on the platform

-Setting a TAT and ruthlessly measuring fulfillment in the TAT is critical to success.
-Some companies fulfill orders in an average of under 16 hours.
-The best companies track for exceptions and ensure distributor challenges are overcome while ensuring seamless delivery.
+Best practice: Setting a TAT and ruthlessly measuring fulfilment in the TAT is critical to success.
+Some companies fulfil orders in an average of under 16 hours.
+The best companies track exceptions and ensure distributor challenges are overcome while ensuring seamless delivery.
 Our analytics platform, OneView, helps brands identify very easily the gaps in execution so you can take action, quickly!

 Service differentiation can also be created for orders placed on the app.
-Brands can look to fulfill orders on the same day for orders placed till a certain time.
+Brands can look to fulfil orders on the same day for orders placed till a certain time.

 Click here to hear first hand a Retailers experience on the self-ordering app

-3. Give Retailers a strong reason to change and order from the Retailer app.
+3. Give Retailers a strong reason to change an order from the Retailer app.

-Bizom provide a extensive capability in Running Trade Promotions
+Bizom provide extensive capability in Running Trade Promotions

 Industry practices and their challenges: